daekeun-ml/end-to-end-pytorch-on-sagemaker/README.md

-# Building an end-to-end ML demo based on the PyTorch framework on Amazon SageMaker
+# Building an end-to-end ML Image Classification demo based on the PyTorch framework on Amazon SageMaker

 ## Introduction